-Recently, I made the Mexican Quiche recipe for dinner and I admit, it was the first quiche I ever made!
-I love making pies, so I figured this would be an easy transition.
+Recently, I made the Mexican Quiche recipe for dinner.
+I admit, it was the first quiche I ever made, so I was looking for an easy recipe.

-I always make my own pastry—and why wouldn’t you?
+First, I urge you to make your own pastry.
 With four ingredients most of us already have in our kitchens, it takes only a little extra time, and it’s very worth it.
 The key is cold ingredients and a whole lot of butter!
 Making your own pastry also makes it easier to make two quiches, which is what I did.

 The recipe did require a fair amount of chopping.
 The great thing about quiche is that you can adjust the ingredients to your taste.
 Don’t like olives?
 It’s fine to leave them out!
 I try to use organic ingredients but had to settle for regular frozen corn (a better choice than the canned version).